“We shape our buildings; thereafter they shape us” – Winston Churchill

-A school is one of the community’s most valuable assets and is one of the most important facilities in a person’s life — whether a student or an educator, it is a place where development and learning take place, where friendships grow, and where vocational or recreational interests are kindled.
+A school is one of the community’s most valuable assets and is one of the most important facilities in a person’s life — whether a student or an educator, it is a place where development and learning take place, where friendships grow, and where vocational field or recreational and creative interests are kindled.
 That kind of environment requires care and attention for a community of learners to thrive.
 Choosing the right school architects to develop and/or care for the facility is vital.

 A school construction project is usually a big-ticket build with a lot of eyes watching.
 Parents, administrators, and community members want to know that the design is suitable and that the project will unfold as planned.
-While a private architecture project typically only involves a few people, a public project like a school has to meet the needs of students, teachers, administrators, parents, community members, outside visitors, and other school staff.
+While a private architecture project typically only involves a few people, a public project like a school has to meet the needs of children, teachers, administrators, parents, community members, outside visitors, and other school staff.

 For all of these reasons, and more, choosing the right school architect is imperative.
 Here are a few things to look for when making your choice.

 Related experience goes a long way in creating a school that looks great and functions well.
-If an architect has already mastered several school projects, their hands-on experience will inform decision making and problem-solving going forward.
+If an architect has already mastered several school projects, their hands-on expertise will inform decision making and problem-solving going forward.

-The skills and experience of large-scale project management and balancing the needs of several parties will also help bring your project to completion smoothly.
+The skills and experience of large-scale architecture project management and balancing the needs of several parties will also help bring your project to completion smoothly.

-As with any major architecture project, a large task like designing and constructing a school will come with problems along the way.
+As with any major architecture project, a large task like designing and constructing a continuing education school will come with problems along the way.
 Good school architects have problem-solving skills, along with the ability to plan ahead to minimize these issues.

 Large-scale projects like schools are complex, and your chosen architect should have the ability to see problems through, making sure they are solved to everyone’s satisfaction in a timely manner without holding up the project.
 An architect should always put the needs of the project and the needs of the client first in problem-solving.

-Good school architects are ones who allow school stakeholders to be a part of the process.
+Good school architecture firms are ones who allow school stakeholders to be a part of the process.
 The more information an architect has about how the school will be used, the better the end result will be, so your architect should be willing to listen.
 The architect should be able to translate those ideas into a vision that suits the needs of all stakeholders, while remaining true to budget, time and regulatory constraints.

 SSP Architects is an architecture firm in NJ with the knowledge, skill, and training to make your school a valued place for students, staff, and community members.
-Our approach is one of making every single community building we design a place that is welcoming, safe, healthy, and durable – and right for the community it serves.
+Our approach is one of making every single building we design a place that is welcoming, safe, healthy, and durable – and right for the community it serves.
 We do this by collaborating with our clients to fully understand what architectural success looks like to stakeholders, and putting those ideas and goals into practice to bring high quality, resilient building designs to life.